CALCULATIONS ON THE LOGIN NODE ARE NOT ALLOWED!

 - Interactive (giving you direct access to the compute nodes)

 - Non-interactive (using slurm to directly queue a job)

 |Non-interactive||srun <config options> <my-applications-to-run>|

-Both methods will reserve a certain amount of CPU cores or nodes for a given amount of time depending on your settings.
-Further information about the submission of jobs, configuration options, example job scripts can be found in the Job scheduling / submission section.
+All methods will reserve a certain amount of CPU cores or nodes for a given amount of time depending on your settings.
+Further information about the submission of jobs, configuration options, example job scripts can be found in the Submitting Jobs section.